 1. Google re-clustered duplicates

-The consolidation algorithm runs periodically.
-Maybe your article got tagged as a duplicate of another URL, the canonical switched, and the original moved from Indexed to “Duplicate, Google chose different canonical.”
+The consolidation algorithm runs continuously.
+An article can get tagged as a duplicate of another URL, the canonical flips, and the original moves from Indexed into Duplicate, Google chose different canonical than user.

-2. Demoted after a quality update
+2. Demoted after a core or quality update

-3. Internal link signal eroded as new content shifted the graph
+3. Internal-link signal eroded as new content shifted the graph

-4. Old content stale, algorithm-demoted
+4. Old content went stale and got algorithm-demoted

-5. Historical server 5xx
+5. Historical server 5xx errors

 6. Low crawl rate, URLs not fetched in a long time